da5nsy/ReproducibleResearch/episodes/step5Testing.md

 ---
 title: 'Step 5 - Testing and Controls'
-teaching: 15
+teaching: 20
 exercises: 0
 ---

-#s Testing for Validity and Integrity
+## Testing for Validity and Integrity

 Unintended changes to datasets happen all the time.
 An added comma in a sentence can throw out a line in a spreadsheet.
 Missing data can alter a calculation.
 A broken link or download that didn't complete properly can short us of data without us realising.